Go Fishing With Finger Mullet

 When you’re fishing with live bait you are going to want to keep it alive for as long as possible.
 So it can be a good idea to use a live well or make sure that your bucket is aerated to maintain oxygen levels and the water in it is kept clean.

 Placing a bucket in the water where you’re fishing, as long as it has small holes in it, such as a floating bait bucket, can be useful as it can let new water flow through.
-This might be a good option if you’re in a kayak or small boat.
+This might be a good option if you’re leveraging a fishing kayak or small boat.

 However, it is possible to use the finger mullet as bait even if it’s dead, so all is not lost if one or two die.
 These can be cut up and used as bait for catfish.